 9-9-2.
-AIn accordance with § 9-14-2, a person may be nominated, elected, or appointed as a mayor or as a commissioner if the person is a citizen of the United States and voter and resident of the municipality.
+In accordance with § 9-14-2, a person may be nominated, elected, or appointed as a mayor or as a commissioner if the person is a citizen of the United States and voter and resident of the municipality.

 9-9-3.
-The term of office of the mayor and commissioners-shall be is not less than two or more than five years as determined by ordinance, except that at the first election after the adoption of the commission form of government the mayor's term-shall must be for five years and the commissioners shall must be elected for staggered terms.
-If the number of commissioners is four, one shall must be elected for one year, one for two years, one for three years, and one for four years.
-If the number of commissioners is two, one shall must be elected for two years and one for four years.
-At the annual election preceding the expiration of the term of office of the mayor or any commissioner, a successor-shall must be elected for a term-not to exceed of not less than two or more than five years, as determined by ordinance.
+The term of office of the mayor and commissioners is not less than two or more than five years as determined by ordinance, except that at the first election after the adoption of the commission form of government the mayor's term must be for five years and the commissioners must be elected for staggered terms.
+If the number of commissioners is four, one must be elected for one year, one for two years, one for three years, and one for four years.
+If the number of commissioners is two, one must be elected for two years and one for four years.
+At the annual election preceding the expiration of the term of office of the mayor or any commissioner, a successor must be elected for a term of not less than two or more than five years, as determined by ordinance.

 9-9-6.
-If the mayor or a commissioner resigns, the resignation-shall must be submitted in writing to the board of commissioners and must specify the effective date of the resignation.
+If the mayor or a commissioner resigns, the resignation must be submitted in writing to the board of commissioners and must specify the effective date of the resignation.

-If the mayor or a commissioner moves his or her to a permanent residence outside the corporate limits of the municipality, the office is immediately vacated.
+If the mayor or a commissioner moves to a permanent residence outside the corporate limits of the municipality, the office is immediately vacated.

-If there is a vacancy in the office of mayor, the vacancy-shall must be filled by appointment pursuant to § 9-9-8 until the position is filled by election at the next annual municipal election or by special election as provided in § 9-13-14.2.
-A vacancy on the board-shall must be filled as provided in § 9-13-14.1 or 9-13-14.2.
+If there is a vacancy in the office of mayor, the vacancy must be filled by appointment pursuant to § 9-9-8 until the position is filled by election at the next annual municipal election or by special election as provided in § 9-13-14.2.
+A vacancy on the board must be filled as provided in § 9-13-14.1 or 9-13-14.2.